-An International Perspective on Incident and Crisis Management that performing incident management activities can prevent incidents from turning into crises.
+An international perspective on incident and crisis management was researched with the sole purpose of that performing incident management activities can prevent incidents from turning into crises.
 It is realised that the speed with which a bank can recognise, analyse, prevent and respond to an incident will limit the chances of the incident turning into a crisis.
 Staff, resources and infrastructure are needed to perform the incident management function (Homeland Security, 2008)